Chart Color Schemes

 Educational achievement in Melville places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-In Melville, educational attainment is notably higher than broader benchmarks.
-40.4% of residents aged 15 and above have university qualifications, compared to 27.9% in Western Australia (WA) and 28.6% in the SA4 region.
-Bachelor degrees are most prevalent at 27.7%, followed by postgraduate qualifications at 8.3% and graduate diplomas at 4.4%.
-Vocational credentials are also prominent, with 29.5% of residents aged 15 and above holding such qualifications – advanced diplomas at 11.3% and certificates at 18.2%.
+Educational attainment in Melville is notably high, with 40.4% of residents aged 15+ holding university qualifications.
+This compares to 27.9% in Western Australia (WA) and 28.6% in the SA4 region.
+Bachelor degrees are most common at 27.7%, followed by postgraduate qualifications (8.3%) and graduate diplomas (4.4%).
+Vocational credentials are also prevalent, with 29.5% of residents aged 15+ holding such qualifications - advanced diplomas account for 11.3% and certificates for 18.2%.

 Frequently Asked Questions - Education